 As global tourism rebounds strongly, cities known for culture, music, food, and festivals are investing heavily in events, tourism infrastructure, and international partnerships.
-One of such cities is New Orleans, USA, which has expanded its tourism calendar with festivals,
+One of such cities is New Orleans, USA, which has expanded its tourism calendar with festivals, conventions, music events, and cultural showcases.
+This growth is not just

 Dangote Cement Plc has rolled out a wide-ranging empowerment initiative in Gboko, Benue State, aimed at improving livelihoods and promoting sustainable development in its host communities.
 The programme is part of the company’s commitment to shared growth and was designed under a Community Development Agreement (CDA) signed with six mining communities in